Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 How should speed work?
 Magical haste is simply half costs.
-Maybe in percentanges?
+Maybe in percentages?
 Lower is better and strictly a percentage.
 Basic is 100%.
-Phsyical improvement or worsening of speed is additive so -5 to speed causes 95% and always stacks with itself to min of -30 and is added first.
+Physical improvement or worsening of speed is additive so -5 to speed causes 95% and always stacks with itself to min of -30 and is added first.
 ~~Static magical affects stacks with itself~~
 Static magical affects partially stacks.
-It can't cause below -80 after phsyical is counted in.
+It can't cause below -80 after physical is counted in.
 The lowest is counted first and each successive gives a percentage which is equal to the current speed of the static magical.

 ```